12 homemade cleaning products

-Fill the saucepan with coke until the burnt area is completely covered (just go for cheap, discount cola – it does exactly the same thing!).
+Fill the saucepan with coke until the burnt area is completely covered (discount cola should be just as effective!).
 Bring to the boil, then pour away the coke.

 Rinse and wash the pan with warm water, and you should find that the burnt parts of the pan come away pretty easily.

 If you've ever wondered what Coca-Cola does to your insides, this is a pretty clear (and worrying) indication.

-If your toilet bowl is looking a bit grey and discoloured, try throwing in a can of cola and leaving overnight (coke cleans pretty slowly).
+When your toilet bowl starts to look a bit grey and discoloured, try throwing in a can of cola and leaving overnight (coke cleans pretty slowly).
 In the morning, scrub away at the sides with a toilet brush and flush away.